What happens to my pension pot if I die?

 An exercise to gather information about potential beneficiaries will take place, but the Trustee will normally be guided by any expression of wish held on record.
 It’s important that you keep your expression of wish details up to date to help the Trustee (this is done by completing a nomination form).

-If you die before you’re 75, your beneficiaries can receive your remaining pension pot as a lump sum – as long as your total pension savings are less than the lifetime allowance (£1,073,100 for the current tax year).
-If you die after you’re 75, your beneficiaries will have to pay tax on any cash sum paid.
+If you die before you’re 75, your beneficiaries can normally receive your pension savings as a tax-free lump sum, as long as your total pension savings are less than the lump sum and death benefit allowance (currently £1,073,100).
+If you die after you’re 75, or if the payment is more than 2 years after the date of death, your beneficiaries will pay tax at their marginal rate on the amount paid.

 Was this article helpful?